 Much in demand as a session musician, Steve recently in association with Elvis Presley Enterprises Graceland USA, played with Elvis In Concert, a European Arena Tour that included the O2 and Wembley on the UK leg of the tour.
 He can also be heard on the new Rock School syllabus and appeared on the BBC Proms In The Park in front of 45000 people at London's Hyde Park.

 Now living in Skegness, Steve was the inspiration and is now Festival Director of The Butlins Mineworkers Open National Brass Band Festival.
 Under his guidance the Festival has become one of the largest and most important weekends in the banding calendar.
 Steve is a published music arranger, brass band adjudicator and also works part-time as a peripatetic brass teacher for the Lincolnshire Music Service.
-He is also the Musical Director of Skegness Silver Band, The North East Lincolnshire Youth Orchestra and The North East Lincolnshire Youth Jazz Orchestra.
+He is also the Musical Director of Skegness Silver Band and hosts his own radio programme, Steve Walker's Big Band Bash every week on Coastal Sound Radio.